 700 mb

-The error statistics for temperature at the 700 mb level show the parameter to be well simulated by the WRF model.
+The error statistics for temperature at the 700-mb level show the parameter to be well simulated by the WRF model.
 Absolute mean errors generally remain under 1 C and the model results are highly correlated with the observations.
-The dewpoint temperature has a high bias during the cool season with errors that are quite large, generally exceeding 4 C. The observed bias also appears to be more significant for Domain 1 than Domain 2.
+The dew point temperature has a positive bias during the cool season with errors that are quite large, generally exceeding 4 C. The observed bias also appears to be more significant for domain 1 than domain 2.
 The relative humidity has a mean absolute error of near 10% at this level, but the bias is neutral.
-At the 700 mb level, the specific humidity has nearly a 1 g kg-1 mean absolute error during the summer months.
-The modeled wind speed remains highly correlated with the observations at this level although the bias is slightly low and the RMSE is close to the maximum RMSE target of 2 m s-1.
+At the 700-mb level, the specific humidity has nearly a 1 g kg-1 mean absolute error during the summer months.
+The modeled wind speed remains highly correlated with the observations at this level although the bias is slightly negative and the RMSE is close to the maximum RMSE target of 2 m s-1.
 The wind direction errors are larger than at higher pressure levels, but have a mean absolute error of less than 20.
-The wind parameters are generally modeled better in Domain 2 than in Domain 1.
+The wind parameters are generally modeled better in domain 2 than in domain 1.

 Domain 1